petrapoklukar/EWB_Openhack2019/README.md

 ## EWBFlow Platform
 ### Description
-We built a mobile app synced with a browser version that leverages existing open source communication platforms and enables an easy communication between engineers all over the world.
+We built a mobile app synced with a web version that leverages existing open source communication platforms and enables an easy communication between engineers and project beneficiaries all over the world.
 Our mobile app, which we named **EWBFlow**, addresses all the requriements of the EWB challenge:
 1. it is available both online and offline (see below for details),
 2. it contains a Wiki page, specific to each project, where engineers can upload manuals, maps, sketches or any other kinds of supplementary and teaching material,
 3. it contains a support forum, specific to each project, where enginners can ask and answer questions, upload images and videos,